BREWING GUIDE: KALITA WAVE

 Grind coffee.
 The particle size should be just finer than sea salt.
 Weigh 25 grams of ground coffee into Kalita and tare scale.
 Give it a gentle tap to flatten coffee bed.
 This will help to even the water distribution when pouring.

 Just after boiling, remove kettle and let water settle.
 Start timer and pour enough water to just saturate coffee bed.
 Let bloom, or expand for 30 seconds.
 Allowing the coffee to bloom ensures even water dispersion and a delicious cup.
-Pro tip: try to use only 25-30 grams of water to cover all coffee.
-This will leave you with the correct amount of water to complete the brewing on time.
+Pro tip: To find the correct bloom amount, double the number of grams of coffee used.
+If 25 grams of coffee was used, then bloom with 50 grams of water.
+This will be just enough water to saturate the grounds and leave you with enough water to correctly finish the brew.

 Pouring in slow concentric circles, add enough water to raise slurry to about halfway up the side of filter.
 Continue adding water slowly in stages (also called pulse brewing), submerging the crust as you go and letting the slurry drop a little before adding water to bring it back to the same level.